fp-cli/entity-command/README.md

 		---

 	[--role=<role>]
 		The role of the generated users.
-Default: default role from FP
+Default: default role from FIN

 	[--format=<format>]
 		Render output in a particular format.